 Jeffrey L. Elman

-The Cognitive Science Society is pleased to announce the launch of the Jeffrey L. Elman Prize for Scientific Achievement and Community Building.
-In recognition of Jeff Elman’s many contributions to the field of cognitive science, the Cognitive Science Society in partnership with the University of California, San Diego will award a new prize at the Cognitive Science Society annual meeting to mid-career cognitive scientists (individuals or teams) whose careers exemplify the twin strands of scientific excellence, and commitment to community-building and service that were so evident in Jeff Elman’s career.
+In recognition of Jeff Elman’s many contributions to the field of cognitive science, the Cognitive Science Society is pleased to award the annual Jeffrey L. Elman Prize for Scientific Achievement and Community Building.
+This award, presented each year at our Annual Meeting, is given to mid-career cognitive scientists (individuals or teams) whose accomplishments exemplify the twin strands of scientific excellence and commitment to community-building and service that were so evident in Jeff Elman’s career.

 Award of the Jeffrey L. Elman Prize

 The Elman Prize nominations and selection process occurs annually, with a call for nominations released in the fall and winners announced in winter.
 The prize consists of a hand-crafted, custom silver medal, a certificate, a citation of the awardee’s contributions, and a monetary award of $20,000.